hamza-yameen/Node.js-Express.js/README.md

 5. ### Email Verifications with Twilio SendGrid:
    Implementation of Twilio SendGrid in node application, Sending Activation Emails, and User Activation Management

+5. ### Implement caching with Redis:
+   Implementation of Cache using Redis in node application.

 ## Installation